MicrosoftDocs/dynamics-365-fraud-protection/content/event-tracing.md

 ### Transactional events

-Use transactional events to create conditions in power automate as well as custom scorecards.
+Use transactional events to create conditions in power automate and logic apps as well as custom scorecards.
 Each payload contains a **subset** of every existing API request and response.

-  #### Namespace: FraudProtection.PurchaseProtection.<APINAME>.Evaluation *or* FraudProtection.AccountProtection.<APINAME>.Evaluation**
+  #### Namespace: FraudProtection.PurchaseProtection.<APINAME>.Evaluation *or* FraudProtection.AccountProtection.<APINAME>.Evaluation

   #### Sample Payload :